iracic82/Infoblox---UDDI-Federated-IPAM/02-managing-csps/assignment.md

 🔐 (Optional) Log in to Your Cloud Account Consoles

-You should already be signed in to both the AWS,GCP and Azure web consoles via the embedded tabs on the left-hand side of the Instruqt interface.
+You should already be signed in to the AWS,GCP and Azure web consoles via the embedded tabs on the left-hand side of the Instruqt interface.

 ⚠️ Only perform this step if you’re logged out or the session has expired.